1001hadi/ExpenseTracker-App/README.md

 ![expense final mobile](https://user-images.githubusercontent.com/62669085/195422319-5aafea92-c404-4638-b034-91db64c9059d.jpg)

-User expenses are adematicley saved in his/her device storage and the user can have access to the data in any device.
+User expenses are automatically saved in his/her device storage and the user can have access to the data in any device.
 Users also can delete the unwanted data from any device.

 ## Project information